dotenx/dotenx/README.md

     }
 }
 ```
+you can get WORKSPACE, TRIGGER_NAME and PIPELINE_ENDPOINT from environment variables

 # License
 DoTenX is licensed in a way that it lets you use it for free but it doesn't give permission of sale.